“Adopt, adapt and become adept at optimising your cloud investment”

-Whilst the cost of hosting with any public cloud provider will generally be less than hosting on-premises, we still need to keep a watchful eye on the incurred costs to ensure we’re not over-spending and living up to the expectations of the business case that was initially put forward to our peers.
+Whilst the cost of hosting with any public cloud provider will generally be less than hosting on-premises, we still need to keep a watchful eye on the incurred costs to ensure we’re not over-spending, and are living up to the expectations of the business case that was initially put forward to our peers.

 - Virtual Machines (VM)